Curton/GoMatchingKernel/README.md

 ```
 ### Acceptor
 Used to accept and schedule orders.
-* Order Acceptance: The system accepts new orders, assigns an order ID, logs the order if enabled, and checks if the orders are limit or market orders.
+* Order Acceptance: The function accepts new orders, assigns an order ID, logs the order if enabled, and checks if the orders are limit or market orders.
 * Order Processing: Processes the orders based on their type - limit or market, and routes them to the appropriate matching function in the kernel.
 * Concurrent Processing: handle multiple orders simultaneously.
 * Redo Log: The acceptor can also process a redo log to recover the state of the kernel in case of a system failure.